 Menhaden PLC (the "Company") is an investment trust.
 Its shares are listed on the premium segment of the Official List and traded on the main market of the London Stock Exchange.
-The Company is a London Stock Exchange's Green Economy Mark issuer.
-The Company is also a member of the Association of Investment Companies.
+The Company is a member of the Association of Investment Companies.